bachard/2015-DL-practicalcourse/README.md

 Then I adapted the code to use it with climin optimisers.
 My implementation makes it possible to use different optimisation algorithms.
 It uses climin to create the minibatches, uses climin gradient descent and rmsprop optimisers.
 L1 and L2 regularisation are also available.
 For early stopping, as in multiclass logistic regression implementation, I took inspiration from the early stopping mechanism proposed at http://deeplearning.net/tutorial/gettingstarted.html#opt-early-stopping.
+Additionally, for the optimisation method, I had the idea of combining rmsprop with standard gradient descent, in sequential manner, that is we first optimise using rmsprop and then try to improve results by optmising with standard gradient descent.
+My idea was motivated by the fact that rmsprop is faster but variates more than standard gradient descent, thus I thought it was worth trying to finish optimisation using a more stable optimiser.
+You can use this feature by setting a non zero number of iterations for the gradient descent optimiser (you can tune learning rate and momentum parameters for both optimisers).

 P15: Using 300 hidden units with tanh activation functions and rmsprop as the initial optimisation method, my implementation can achieve an error rate on the test set of about 2.5% (parameters: tanh activation function, learning rate=0.05, batch size=200, no momentum).
 Comparing with the database of results found at http://yann.lecun.com/exdb/mnist/, my results seems coherent.